Mustafa-Vienna/PetAdoption/README.md

    - `SECRET_KEY`: My Django secret key
    - `DATABASE_URL`: The database connection URL
    - `CLOUDINARY_URL`: Cloudinary URL for managing images, with `secure=true` to ensure HTTPS delivery
-   - `DEVELOPMENT`: Set in the local environment to enable `DEBUG=True` during development

    > **Note**: The `DEVELOPMENT` variable is used to control `DEBUG` mode in local environments, allowing safe testing and debugging without affecting production settings.